- Download our Moving to Calgary Guide (PDF)

 Driving in Calgary

-It is not essential to have a car in Calgary, but most expats choose to purchase their own vehicle.
-A car may be practical for expats with children or those looking to explore the region in their leisure time.
-Expats can drive using their national driver's licence but will eventually have to apply for a local Alberta licence.
+Having a car in Calgary is not essential, but many people choose to purchase their own vehicle.
+A car may be practical if you have children or want to explore the region in your leisure time.
+You can drive using your national driving licence but will eventually have to apply for a local Alberta licence.

-Expats who decide to drive in Calgary may find it initially challenging to navigate the city’s quadrant system.
-Those using a car to commute into Calgary’s city centre will experience plenty of traffic, especially during rush hour.
-Drivers commuting to work should be aware of Calgary’s lane reversal rules, which are operational during peak hours of the week.
+If you decide to drive in Calgary, you may find navigating the city’s quadrant system challenging initially.
+If you use a car to commute into Calgary’s city centre, you will experience plenty of traffic, especially during rush hour.
+Be mindful of the lane reversal rules that are operational during peak hours.

 Cycling in Calgary

-While Calgary has a good network of off-street bike paths, expats might find that motorists are not always courteous to cyclists.
-It is, therefore, best to be vigilant when sharing the road with cars.
+While Calgary has a good network of off-street bike paths, you might find that motorists are not always courteous to cyclists.
+It is, therefore, best to be vigilant when sharing the road with drivers.
+The city is continuing to expand its cycling infrastructure, making it easier and safer for cyclists to get around urban areas.

 Walking in Calgary

 Calgary’s city centre is highly pedestrianised, making walking the quickest way to get around.
-In the winter, most people navigate their way around the city using the Plus 15 system, made up of several enclosed walkways.
+In the winter, most people navigate their way around the city using the Plus 15 system, which is made up of several enclosed walkways.
+The Plus 15 system is especially useful during the colder months, allowing you to get around downtown without dealing with icy streets and chilly temperatures.

 Further reading